zalzah00/dsai_1.4/quiz.md

 - D. SELECT EVERYTHING FROM <table_name>;

 ### Q3: What does the SQL GROUP BY clause do?
 - A. It groups rows that have the same values into summary rows.

+- A. It groups rows that have the same values into summary rows.
 - B. It sorts the rows in a table.